taskless/graphinql/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-## License
+# License

-The Taskless source code in this repository is made available under the [MIT license](LICENSE).
-Some of the dependencies are licensed differently, with the BSD license, for example.
+The source code in this repository is made available under the [MIT license](LICENSE).